cndeng/namecoin-fullnode/setup.md

 ```
 python ~/PyBitmessage/src/bitmessagemain.py &
 ```
+and then use Settings | Namecoin Integration and select NMControl then press ```test``` to verify.

-#### Browser and Email client
+#### Mozilla Browser and Email client
 ```
 sudo apt-get install iceweasel
 ```
 ```
 sudo apt-get install icedove
 ```
-Iceweael and Icedove have launch icons in the menu within GUI.
+Both Iceweael and Icedove have launch icons that are found in the Menu | Internet section within GUI.

 ### Additional Configuration Tweaks